fubar2/treeval_gal/gap_finder/README.md

 ### Galaxy prototype solution

 A [prototype gap_finder workflow](https://github.com/fubar2/treeval_gal/blob/main/gap_finder/Galaxy-Workflow-gap_finder_vgp_0.ga) is now available for testing and feedback.
-A Galaxy user builds a workflow's tools, data flows and default parameter settings entirely through the GUI, compared to writing all that custom DDL needed for the NF implementation.
+A Galaxy user builds a workflow's tools, data flows and default parameter settings entirely through the GUI, compared to writing the 50+ lines of DDL needed for the NF implementation.
 A preconfigured, shareable JBrowse viewer shows the Galaxy version outputs immediately to the user, without the need to manually shuffle files around.

 Could this be usefully shown to NF users?